-With a drop in temperature forecast over the next few days, if you’re planning a day out our round-up of Top 12 indoor places to visit might come in handy.
+With the wet and windy weather continuing over the next few days, if you’re planning a day out our round-up of Top 12 indoor places to visit might come in handy.

 1. Clip ‘n Climb Leeds